 Housing & Meals

-Housing is available in the Horn and Markham Apartments on the Baker University campus for a nightly charge of $25.
+Housing is available in the Horn and Markham Apartments on the Baker University campus for $325.
 The apartments include private bedrooms, shared bath, and kitchen facilities.
 Plan to bring your own bedding and towels.
-You may check in Sunday, July 7.
-Meals are available in the Baker Dining Hall, the Wildcat Cafe, and area restaurants.
+You may check in Sunday, July 6.
+Meals are available in the Baker Dining Hall and area restaurants.

 Registration & Fees